What is the Rule of 72?

 Step 6: n = .693 / r

 Step 7: n = 69.3 / r (Turning r into an integer rather than a decimal)

 Notice that after deriving the formula, we end up with 69.3, not 72.
 Although 69.3 is more accurate, it is not easily divisible.
 Therefore, the Rule of 72 is used for the sake of simplicity.
 The number 72 also provides more factors (2, 3, 4, 6, 12, 24…).

 Rules of 72, 69.3, and 69

-As you can see from the table above, rule of 69.3 yields more accurate results at lower interest rates.
-However, as the interest rate increases, rule of 69.3 loses predictive power.
+As you can see from the table above, the rule of 69.3 yields more accurate results at lower interest rates.
+However, as the interest rate increases, the rule of 69.3 loses some of its predictive accuracy.

+Thank you for reading CFI’s explanation of the Rule of 72.
 Our mission is to help you advance your career.
-Below are additional resources from CFI, the global provider of the Financial Modeling & Valuation Analyst (FMVA) certification program:
+Below are additional free resources from CFI, the global provider of the Financial Modeling & Valuation Analyst (FMVA) certification program: